RamSailopal/YDBGUI/README.md

 # Example

-A dummy routine **^TESTROUT** has been added to the setup as an example startup routine **RESTART^TESTROUT** hangs for 2 minutes and then reports a "clean" system start. **CRASH^TESTROUT** demonstrates a crashing startup process, reporting the M error associated.
+A dummy routine **^TESTROUT** has been added to the setup in the routines directory as an example startup routine

+**RESTART^TESTROUT** hangs for 2 minutes and then reports a "clean" system start.

+**CRASH^TESTROUT** demonstrates a crashing startup process, reporting the M error associated.